marioskaragiorgas/ScodaKit/Readme.md

 - FDSN providers like NOA and IRIS for seismic data aquisition

 - openpyxl for handling Excel files

+- json and yaml for handling configuration files

 - Research papers for providing the theoretical background.
 Here only the papers used for the methodology and the theoretical background description will be referenced:
 1. Aki K, Chouet B (1975) Origin of coda waves: Source, attenuation and scattering effects.
 J Geophys Res 80:3322–3342, DOI 10.1029/JB080i023p03322